-Moving house can be a stressful time and there is plenty to think about both beforehand and for the day itself.
+Moving day can be a stressful time and there is plenty to think about both beforehand and for the day itself.
 We’ve put together some useful ideas to help make the big day as stress-free as possible.

 Moving house doesn’t have to be stressful.
 Being organised can help alleviate the headaches.
 Image via Flickr.